 INSTRUCTIONS: Click on Edit at the bottom of the screen, position your cursor where you want to post, click, type your entry — include date, who was there, what you did, and what you observed.
 Then click on Update in the upper right corner and on Visit Page.
 (If you can’t edit, you may need to Log In or you may not yet have been named an Editor — use the Contact Us page to ask us to authorize you.)

-Weeding, Remove old Tacky Foot from tree base, cut back plants around the orchard.
-There is also a pile of mulch by the driveway into the garden that can be brought into the orchard and spread around.
+Fertilizing – Needs to be done soon (In May).
+Thining fruit.
+Weeding, There is also a pile of mulch by the driveway into the garden that can be brought into the orchard and spread around.

 March 14 – Ellen